-- Posting photos after successful events or before to promote tourist attractions such as the market. - Giving out relevant advice in situations such as adverse weather - Sending updates on the progress of long term traffic disruptions (such as the gas works in January) - Sending out notices of unavoidable office closures for the Guildhall and TIC - Promoting events in the area such as the Christmas Market. - Posting photos of improvements around the town, such as cleaned up bus shelters, repainted public areas and the Christmas lights.
+- Sending out updates on improvements/changes such as the availability calendars on the website. - Posting photos after successful events or before to promote tourist attractions such as the market. - Giving out relevant advice in situations such as adverse weather - Sending updates on the progress of long-term traffic disruptions (such as the gas works in January) - Sending out notices of unavoidable office closures for the Guildhall and TIC - Promoting events in the area such as the Christmas Market. - Posting photos of improvements around the town, such as cleaned up bus shelters, repainted public areas and the Christmas lights.